Booking status: I am currently fully booked until January 2023.

 - A care guide with advice on framing and hanging your new artwork

 - An acid-free picture mount made from conservation board so your artwork is ready to frame

 - Guidance and advice on how to select the perfect reference photo for your portrait

-- A portrait background of your choice – white, bokeh effect, or the background from your reference photo if you wish to keep it in the artwork
+- A portrait background of your choice – white, bokeh effect, or a complex/detailed background (at additional fee)

 - A variety of mock-ups for you to choose from for how the final artwork might look

 - The artwork will be created using the highest quality, archival materials to ensure it will last without fading or yellowing for many decades.

 When ordering pet portraits, I will request multiple photos per subject from you to use as reference.
 For more information on how to take the best photos please see my guide on taking good photographs of your pet.
 We will work together to select a reference and composition for the bespoke artwork that you like best.
 Photos can be emailed to me at email@example.com

 Good reference photos are essential for a good artistic representation of your pet – so please ensure that all photos are in focus, are taken in daylight, and are taken from eye level.
 If you are inquiring about a portrait of a deceased pet and you don’t have many photos, then I am happy to take a look at any photos you do have.
 If they are useable I will do my best to create a loving memory of your lost one.